smartinsightsfromdata/rpivotTable/README.md

 #### Installation

-The rpivotTable package depends on the development version of the [htmlwidgets](https://github.com/ramnathv/htmlwidgets) package so you need to install both packages.
+The rpivotTable package depends on  [htmlwidgets](https://github.com/ramnathv/htmlwidgets) package so you need to install both packages.
 You can do this using the **devtools** package as follows:

 ```R
 devtools::install_github(c("ramnathv/htmlwidgets", "smartinsightsfromdata/rpivotTable"))